Rothfive/Tortoise_cloud/Training.md

 * `Epochs`: how many times you want training to loop through your data.
 This *should* be dependent on your dataset size, as I've had decent results with 500 epochs for a dataset size of about 60.
 * `Learning Rate`: rate that determines how fast a model will "learn".
 Higher values train faster, but at the risk of frying the model, overfitting, or other problems.
 The default is "sane" enough for safety, especially in the scope of retraining, but definitely needs some adjustments.
 If you want faster training, bump this up to `0.0001` (1e-5), but be wary you may fry your finetune without tighter scheduling.
 * `Text_CE LR Weight`: an experimental setting to govern how much weight to factor in with the provided learning rate.
 This is ***a highly experimental tunable***, and is only exposed so I don't need to edit it myself when testing it. ***Leave this to the default 0.01 unless you know what you are doing.***
+	- In theory, for non-Latin languages, you should set this to 1.
 * `Learning Rate Scheme`: sets the type of learning rate adjustments, each one exposes its own options:
-	* `Multistep`: MultiStepLR, will decay at fixed intervals to by a factor (default set to 0.5, so it will halve every milestone).
+	- `Multistep`: MultiStepLR, will decay at fixed intervals to by a factor (default set to 0.5, so it will halve every milestone).
-		- `Learning Rate Schedule`: a list of epochs on when to decay the learning rate.
+		+ `Learning Rate Schedule`: a list of epochs on when to decay the learning rate.
 More experiments are needed to determine optimal schedules.
-    * `Cos.
+    - `Cos.
 Annealing`: CosineAnnealingLR_Restart, will gradually decay the learning rate over training, and restarts periodically
-    	- `Learning Rate Restarts`: how many times to "restart" the learning rate scheduling, but with a decay.
+    	+ `Learning Rate Restarts`: how many times to "restart" the learning rate scheduling, but with a decay.
 * `Batch Size`: how large of a batch size for training.
 Larger batch sizes will result in faster training steps, but at the cost of increased VRAM consumption.
 Smaller batch sizes might not fully saturate your card's throughput, as well as offering *some* theoretical accuracy loss.
 * `Gradient Accumulation Size` (*originally named `mega batch factor`*): This will further divide batches into mini-batches, parse them in sequence, but only updates the model after completing all mini-batches.
 This effectively saves more VRAM by de-facto running at a smaller batch size, while behaving as if running at a larger batch size.
 This does have some quirks at insane values, however.
 * `Save Frequency`: how often to save a copy of the model during training in epochs.
 It seems the training will save a normal copy, an `ema` version of the model, *AND* a backup archive containing both to resume from.
 If you're training on a Colab with your Drive mounted, these can easily rack up and eat your allotted space.
 You *can* delete older copies from training, but it's wise not to in case you want to resume from an older state.